 The recovery of valuable nutrients from biowaste – be that food waste, manure, sewage sludge or municipal green waste, - and adapting those recovered nutrients into a form that can be used effectively in agriculture, is a vital and integral part of moving agriculture from a linear to a circular system.

-Our livestock systems, our cities and our municipalities produce an enormous amount of nutrient rich organic matter, some of which is applied directly to farmland and some of which is currently labelled as ‘waste’ and so being brings with it a price tag of waste disposal.
+Our livestock systems, our cities and our municipalities produce an enormous amount of nutrient rich organic matter. some of which is applied directly to farmland and some of which is currently labelled as ‘waste’ and so being brings with it a price tag of waste disposal.
 Yet we simultaneously produce fertilisers for agriculture with phosphate rock and through converting nitrogen – a highly energy intensive process.
 This linear approach is resulting in the damaging release of unused nutrients into our water, into the air and into our soils and contributing to climate change.

 The SYSTEMIC project is an EU H2020 project which started in 2017.
 The project’s objective has been to identify novel, innovative approaches to recover nutrients from digestate bio waste at biogas plants, and the application of the resulting products for the fertilisation of crops.
 Through this process, it has become evident to SYSTEMIC partners that the growth of nutrient recovery for reuse in agriculture will remain a niche and limited sector, unless steps are taken to make it financially viable.